Configuring policies

 7. Select Decision ‘Allow’

-9. Add the (previously created) filter that checks for your application.
+9. Add the (previously created) condition that checks for your application.

 10. Save the policy